jonaseicher/monitoring/README.md

 # Monitoring (Prometheus, Grafana, Exporters)

 This repository contains Dockerfiles, a docker-compose file and the configuration files needed to get started with Prometheus, Grafana and some Exporters.
 You can build it locally with docker-compose or in your openshift Orgspace with the respective build.yml files.
 Docker-compose works out-of-the-box.
-For Openshift PoCs, you need to make small adjustments to the configs.
+For Openshift, you need to customize the configs for your orgspace.
 Ask us for help!

 ## Building the Docker images